Best ClawHost Alternatives in 2026

 What's the best ClawHost alternative?

 ShipClaw is our pick because we deploy OpenClaw on Anthropic Claude in 60 seconds, the Anthropic API contract is ours (no separate key to manage), and you buy $15 credit packs that burn down on real usage instead of paying a monthly subscription whether you use the agent or not.
-ClawInit and ClawBlitz are the closest direct managed-OpenClaw competitors; for self-host, DigitalOcean and Hetzner are the standard VPS picks.
+The closest direct managed-OpenClaw competitors are ClawInit, ClawBlitz ($58/mo), OpenClaw Hosted ($9.99/mo), OpenClaw Launch ($3/mo first month), and ClawHosted.
+Clawr.co is the BYOK-first option.
+For self-host, DigitalOcean / Hetzner / Vultr are the standard VPS picks.
 The right answer depends on usage shape: pay-per-credit wins for spiky/intermittent, monthly subscriptions can win for steady high-volume.

 Why is ShipClaw ranked #1?

-Two reasons.
-First, our credit model means you don't pay a monthly subscription whether you use the agent or not — a $15 credit pack lasts as long as your usage takes, with no expiry pressure.
+Three reasons.
+First, our credit model means you don't pay a monthly subscription whether you use the agent or not — a $15 starter pack lasts as long as your usage takes, with no expiry pressure.
 Second, we hold the Anthropic API contract on your behalf, so there's no separate Anthropic invoice and no Tier 4 quota to negotiate.
-We're not always the cheapest at sustained high volume — at high steady volume, a fixed monthly tier can be cheaper — but we're the cheapest dollar-floor for the typical intermittent Telegram-agent use case.
+Third, the bundled stealth browser plus prompt-cache pooling across users keeps per-message cost low without you tuning anything.
+We're not always the cheapest at sustained high volume — at high steady volume, OpenClaw Hosted ($9.99/mo) or ClawBlitz ($58/mo) can come out ahead per message — but we're the cheapest dollar-floor and the lowest-friction onboard for the typical intermittent Telegram-agent use case.

 What's the minimum to get started with ShipClaw?